zonhub/samut/README.md

 # samut
-a base roject to learn how git works
+a base project to learn how git works